Mflo1180/Splunk-Linux-Authentication-Monitoring-and-Threat-Detection-Lab/readme.md

 This confirmed that:

-Splunk was monitoring the correct file the data source was active the custom index was functioning properly the linux_auth sourcetype was being applied
+Splunk was monitoring the correct file
+The data source was active
+The custom index was functioning properly
+The linux_auth sourcetype was being applied

 At this point, the lab had a working log pipeline from Ubuntu into Splunk.